 Knowledge partner and system integrator since 2017

 Nilsson Energy AB is an experiened knowledge partner, system integrator and supplier of turnkey renewable energy systems with hydrogen as an energy carrier.
 The company was established in 2017 by three entrepreneurs with a great interest in demonstrating the role of hydrogen as an energy carrier for a variety of applications.
-The founders remain in the company with great operational commitment.
+The founders remained in the company with great operational commitment and to build the organisation until the end of 2023.
 Decentralized hydrogen production from renewable sources forms the basis of the product portfolio and the company can deliver everything from off-grid systems to flexibility services to the grid in the form of reserve power and green hydrogen for mobility.
-Our offer spans the entire value chain from feasibility studies, complete product and system design, installation and commissioning to Service and maintenance
+Our offer spans the entire value chain from feasibility studies, complete product and system design, installation and commissioning to service and maintenance

-Since 2021, the main owner of Nilsson Energy is Qarlbo Energy AB.
+From January 2024, Qarlbo Energy AB is sole owner of Nilsson Energy.
 Qarlbo Energy AB is a Swedish investment company majority owned by Conni Jonsson and family.
-The rest of the ownership remains by the three co-founders.
-In 2023, the Wallenberg sphere's FAM was added as a minority owner in Qarblo Energy AB.
+Qarlbo Energy AB are active and committed owners with a long-term investment horizon in their investments.
+In 2023, the Wallenberg sphere's FAM was also added as a minority owner in Qarblo Energy AB.
 The investment in hydrogen in the company Nilsson Energy and the sister company Hydri with public hydrogen filling stations for mobility forms a platform for the company's existing and future investments in the energy/environmental and sustainability sectors.
-Qarlbo Energy AB are active and committed owners with a long-term investment horizon in their investments.

 External projects we participate in: